SatyakiDe2019/KivyStreamingIOSApp/README.md

-# Real-time I-OS App displaying streaming data using Matplotlib & Python
+# Real-time iOS App displaying streaming data using Matplotlib & Python

 ## About this app